Understanding roles, responsibilities and relationships in education and training

 • 💡Use terminology accurately, such as 'differentiation', 'referral', 'multi-agency working', and 'own role boundaries', to demonstrate professional understanding.

-• 💡Use specific examples from your own teaching practice (or observed practice) to illustrate your understanding of theories and concepts.
-This shows you can apply knowledge in real-world contexts.
+• 💡Use specific examples from your own teaching practice (or observed sessions) to illustrate your understanding of concepts like differentiation or assessment.

 Common Mistakes